bassem97/upup/README.md

 <br/>

 <div align="center">
  Easily handle your file upload needs.
-Easily integrate our API into your application to upload files to the cloud.
+Easily integrate our API into your application to upload files from internal, Google drive and OneDrive to the cloud.
 Goodbye to nasty configs, painful APIs and hello to a simple, easy to use, file uploader.

 </div>